SrijanBadhya/Debsoc/Running the PES Debsoc.md

 https://myattendancetracker.com

-I won't type much about the pros and cons of this system because they're all included in the Youtube video I made of how to use the website: https://www.youtube.com/watch?v=2L9hfdCo3ds
+I won't type much about the pros and cons of this system because they're all included in the YouTube video I made of how to use the website: https://www.youtube.com/watch?v=2L9hfdCo3ds

 If you want to check out the exact way we used it last year, log in with these credentials, scroll to March 2025, and then select any of the 3 classes: 2:30 pm, 4 pm, or 9 pm.
 But honestly the Youtube video is enough.